Visit our Prague showroom – open Mon–Sat 11:00–18:00. Get directions

 Product detailed description

-Morinoki is a range of kitchen knives and tools for everyday use, featuring a simple yet thoughtful design.
+This Japanese knife is specially designed for slicing soft cheeses, such as brie, camembert, or gorgonzola.
+Thanks to its narrow blade and fine serrations, it minimizes cheese sticking to the blade, allowing clean and precise cuts.
+The sharp tip can be used for picking up pieces of cheese or removing hard edges.
+The wavy and serrated blade is also great for slicing steaks, bread, vegetables, or fruits.
+Morinoki is a range of kitchen knives and tools for everyday use, characterized by a simple yet thoughtful design.
 The stainless steel blades offer durability and easy maintenance.
-The knives in this series are light, functional, and have a distinctive shape.
-Special attention has been paid to the original squared handles made from Japanese elm, giving the knives a pleasant, rustic appearance.
-This range is ideal for cooks of all levels who seek a reliable knife that doesn't require much pampering.
+Knives from this series are lightweight, functional, and have a distinctive shape.
+Special attention was paid to the original angular handles made from Japanese elm, giving the knives a pleasant, rustic appearance.
+This range is ideal for chefs of all levels who are looking for a reliable knife that doesn't require much pampering.

 Detail